Lion (heraldry)

 Lion as a primary charge in the coat of arms of Finland (1978 design, based on the 16th-century coat of arms of the Grand Duke of Finland).

 The lion is a common charge in heraldry.
 It traditionally symbolises courage, nobility, royalty, strength, stateliness and valour, because historically the lion has been regarded as the "king of beasts".
-The lion also carries Judeo-Christian symbolism.
+The lion also carries Catholic symbolism.
 The Lion of Judah stands in the coat of arms of Jerusalem.
 Similar-looking lions can be found elsewhere, such as in the coat of arms of the Swedish royal House of Bjälbo, from there in turn derived into the coat of arms of Finland, formerly belonging to Sweden.

 History

 A Lion of Saint Mark, from the Echternach Gospels (late 7th century).

 Enamel from the tomb of Geoffrey Plantagenet, Count of Anjou (c.
 1160).

 The shield of Conrad of Thuringia (c.
 1230s), a rare example of a preserved 13th-century knightly shield, displaying the Ludovingian lion barry.

 Coat of Arms of Armenian Kingdom of Cilicia under Hetumid dynasty (1226–1341).